liflab/beepbeep-3-book/markdown/advanced/README.md

 ### Numerical identifier

-Each `Processor` object has a unique numerical identifier, called the <!--\index{Processor!ID} \emph{processor ID}-->*processor ID*<!--/i-->.
+Each `Processor` object has a unique numerical identifier, called the <!--\index{processor!ID} \emph{processor ID}-->*processor ID*<!--/i-->.
 In the current implementation of BeepBeep, identifiers start at zero when a program is launched, and are incremented by one every time the constructor of class `Processor` is called (in other words, every time a new processor of any kind is created).
 The assignment of an ID to each processor is synchronized, meaning that race conditions are avoided in the case where processors are instantiated from multiple threads in parallel.

 The ID pf a processor has no special meaning, and you will seldom have to use this value when writing processor chains in your daily work.
 Processor IDs are used by the BeepBeep library itself, mostly for two purposes:

 - correctly copying `GroupProcessors` when the `duplicate` method is called (see below);
 - tracking the relationship between input and output events throughout a chain of processors (a very embryonic feature called *provenance*, which will be further developed in future versions of the software).

-Nevertheless, IDs can be queried using a public method called `getId()`.
+Nevertheless, IDs can be queried using a public method called <!--\index{Processor@\texttt{Processor}!getId@\texttt{getId}} \texttt{getId()}-->`getId()`<!--/i-->.
 The following code shows an example of this:

 ``` java
 QueueSource source = new QueueSource().loop(false);